 The object of this study is the newest star to join this elite club, but it has been found to break all the rules.

-“Aside from the stunning image, the most remarkable things about this star system is the way the expansion of its beautiful dust spiral left us totally stumped,” said Yinuo Han, who completed the research during his honors year in the School of Physics.
+“Aside from the stunning image, the most remarkable thing about this star system is the way the expansion of its beautiful dust spiral left us totally stumped,” said Yinuo Han, who completed the research during his honors year in the School of Physics.

 “The dust seems to have a mind of its own, floating along much slower than the extreme stellar winds that should be driving it.”